marvinkreis/guut/templates/debug_prompt.md

 - Keep your experiments/tests short and simple.
 - Use print statements liberally in your experiments/tests.
 - Never recreate the code under test as part of your experiment/test.
-- Include a debugger script in your experiments whenever possible.
+- In your first experiment, always include a debugger script that prints interesting intermediate values.
+This helps you see what is happening inside the code.

 # Example Task